gemfire/gemfire-developer-website/content/tutorials/spring-for-gemfire/session-state-cache-sbgf/index.md

 ### Add the Spring Boot for VMware GemFire Dependency
-The Spring Boot for VMware GemFire dependencies are available from the [Pivotal Commercial Maven Repository](https://commercial-repo.pivotal.io/login/auth).
-Access to the Pivotal Commercial Maven Repository is free and requires a one-time registration step to create an account.
+The Spring Boot for VMware GemFire dependencies are available from the [Broadcom Support Portal](https://support.broadcom.com).
+Access to the Broadcom Maven Repository requires a one-time registration step to create an account.

 After registering, you will receive a confirmation email.
 Follow the instruction in this email to activate your account.